Applying for Aid

 We know that affordability is one of the biggest considerations when choosing a college.
 This is why Oglethorpe is committed to offering a variety of strategies and resources to help make the net cost of this remarkable education and experience affordable.
 More than 90% of Oglethorpe students receive some type of financial aid to help finance their education.

-While the financial aid process can seem daunting, it is worth it!
+While the financial aid process can seem daunting, the Financial Aid Office at Oglethorpe is willing and able to help you identify and secure the aid for which you are eligible.
 A college education is a significant investment but one that arguably yields the greatest returns.
-Especially at Oglethorpe, where you will receive four years of mentorship by a faculty ranked 15th in the nation by Princeton Review, strong ties to Fortune 500 companies and the global media scene for both internships and job placement, the opportunity to play championship NCAA Division III athletics, and admittance to the most selective graduate schools in the country.
+And in response to your investment, Oglethorpe will reply by providing four years of mentorship by a faculty ranked 15th in the nation by Princeton Review, strong ties to Fortune 500 companies both in and out of Atlanta, community engagement through a campus named to the President's Higher Education Community Service Honor Roll since 2006, the opportunity to play championship NCAA Division III athletics, and admittance to the most selective graduate schools in the country.

 We are eager to assist you and your family throughout the financial aid process.
 We hope the information on this website is helpful to you.
 Please contact us if you should have any questions.
 We look forward to working with you!